Greenwich Village in New York

-- The Greenwich Village Food Tour and High Line Park is actually two tours in one.
+- The High Line Park Greenwich Village Food Tour is actually two tours in one.
 You’ll first enjoy a walk on the High Line Park to work up an appetite for the best bit of the tour: the food!
 You’ll stop at 6 (!) places for a snack.
 Warning: don’t eat breakfast!
 The tour lasts 3.5 hours.

-Book the Greenwich Village Food Tour and High Line Park here
+Book the High Line Park and Greenwich Village Food Tour here

 - The ‘Regular’ Greenwich Village Tour is a 2-hour historical tour of the neighbourhood.
 You’ll see where Bob Dylan and Janis Joplin performed, where the gay movement began and much more.

 Book the Greenwich Village Tour here

-- Those who walk on the wild side, they should definitely experience Greenwich Village with the Rock ‘n’ Roll walking tour.
-Local and very knowledgeable guide will show you where rock-stars used to live and perform.
+- Those who walk on the wild side should definitely experience Greenwich Village with the Rock ‘n’ Roll walking tour.
+A local and very knowledgeable guide will show you where rock-stars used to live and perform.
 You can start the tour in Greenwich Village or East Village.

 Book the Rock ‘n’ Roll Walking tour here